VIRTUAL PROFESSIONAL DEVELOPMENT

-- Builds knowledge and create the context for addressing the needs of the underserved in terms of their sociopolitical and sociolinguistic relativity in the United States in general and in US education specifically
+- Builds knowledge and creates the context for addressing the needs of the underserved in terms of their sociopolitical and sociolinguistic relativity in the United States in general and in U.S. education specifically.

-- For schools, it promotes the focus on pedagogy with specific strategies and activities in way that validates and affirms underserved students
+- For schools, it promotes the focus on pedagogy with specific strategies and activities in a way that validates and affirms underserved students.